Boeing Dreamlifter: Flight testing

 On September 16, 2006, N747BC arrived at Boeing Field, Seattle to complete the flight test program.
 Swing-tail testing was done at the Boeing factory in Everett.
 The second airplane, N780BA, made its inaugural test flight on February 16, 2007.
 The third began modification in 2007.
 The first two LCFs entered service in 2007 to support the final assembly of the first 787s.
+Another 747-400 came from Malaysia Airlines, originally registered as 9M-MPA, before becoming N718BA.

 Delivery times for the 787's wings, built in Japan, was reduced from around 30 days to just over eight hours with the Dreamlifter.
-Evergreen International Airlines (unrelated to EVA Air or EGAT), a U.S. air freight operator based in McMinnville, Oregon, operated the LCF fleet until August 2010.
+Evergreen International Airlines (unrelated to EVA Air or EGAT), a US air freight operator based in McMinnville, Oregon, operated the LCF fleet until August 2010.
 Then Atlas Air, which was awarded a nine-year contract for the operation of the aircraft in March 2010, took over LCF operation.
 Evergreen had achieved a 93% on flight schedule performance with the LCF, and sued Boeing for $175 million, which the court mostly dismissed.